apache/fury/docs/protocols/java_object_graph_spec.md

 #### Elements header

-In most cases, all collection elements are same type and not null, elements header will encode those homogeneous information to avoid the cost of writing it for every elements.
+In most cases, all collection elements are same type and not null, elements header will encode those homogeneous information to avoid the cost of writing it for every element.
 Specifically, there are four kinds of information which will be encoded by elements header, each use one bit:

-- If track elements ref, use first bit `0b1` of header to flag it.
+- If track elements ref, use the first bit `0b1` of the header to flag it.
-- If collection has null, use second bit `0b10` of header to flag it.
+- If the collection has null, use the second bit `0b10` of the header to flag it.
 If ref tracking is enabled for this element type, this flag is invalid.
-- If collection element types is not declared type, use 3rd bit `0b100` of header to flag it.
+- If the collection element types are not declared type, use the 3rd bit `0b100` of the header to flag it.
-- If collection element types different, use 4rd bit `0b1000` of header to flag it.
+- If the collection element types are different, use the 4rd bit `0b1000` header to flag it.

-By default, all bits are unset, which means all elements won't track ref, all elements are same type,, not null and the actual element is the declare type in custom class field.
+By default, all bits are unset, which means all elements won't track ref, all elements are same type, not null and the actual element is the declared type in the custom class field.

 #### Elements data